chrismeunier/OpenCV-CUDA-installation/README.md

 Python 3.8.10, OpenCV 4.5.5, NumPy 1.21.6, CUDA toolkit v11.6, cuDNN v8.3.3, Visual Studio Community 2019 v16.11.13, CMake 3.19.1, all of this in April 2022.

 Repeated in September 2022 with no problems on the same machine updated to Windows 11 and on another i5 laptop with an older Quadro GPU.
-I will not need to repeat an installation for the foreseeable future, if something goes wrong please do keep me posted!
+I will not need to repeat an installation (with CUDA) for the foreseeable future, if something goes wrong please do keep me posted!

+Repeated in late 2023 without problems (without CUDA) on a Windows 11 laptop (i7-8th gen, Intel UHD Graphics 620) with Python 3.10, OpenCV 4.9.

 ## Step-by-step installation process